AnthonyByansi/TimeShift-Analytics/README.md

 * Make your changes and commit them to your branch.
 * Create a pull request.
 * When creating a pull request, please include a detailed description of your changes and the problem they solve.

+License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/OSCA-Kampala-Chapter/TimeShift-Analytics/blob/main/LICENSE) file for details.